ryanbordo/Chi-Psi-Website/design-plan/design-journey.md

 > Your plan should also include how and when you will assemble/create the sit's content.
 > **Tip:** Your team should plan to work ahead.
 This project really isn't feasible to complete the night before a deadline.

 We plan to complete all user interviews before Nov 14, which is our next meeting.
-We will analyze their goals right after the interview is done.
-After we have the data collected from the user interviews, we will assemble and create the site's content together as a team during our next meeting on Nov 14.
-Our next meeting will be two days before the deadline of milestone 2, so we assume there will be enought time for us to finish the work.
+In the time period before our next meeting, we will ask the client to send more details about the content they want us to include, as well as specific text and photos to use.
+We will analyze user goals right after the interviews are done.
+After we have the data collected from the user interviews, we will finalize the site's content together as a team during our next meeting on Nov 14.
+Our next meeting will be two days before the deadline of milestone 2, so we assume there will be enough time for us to finish the work.
+We will be in communication until then, so that we can continue to collaborate and work on the project before our meeting.
+For the final milestone, we will aim to have our user testing complete by the Monday before the project is due so that we can quickly revise the website at our final team meeting.

 ## Understanding Users (Milestone 2)